tehomic/blog/docs/_posts/2023-11-04-light-of-life.markdown

 <bref>Heb 11:3 NIV</bref>
 By faith we understand that the universe was formed at God’s command, so that what is seen **was not made out of what was visible.**

 The universe, the things which are seen, were not made of things which are visible.
 The substance of creation is something, and that something is invisible.
 What is something invisible that can produce visible matter?
 The answer must be energy, perhaps not in terms of E = mc^2.
 It also refers to invisible phyical matter, that is, the atomic elements.
 There is a really curious idea that proposes an alternate definition of atomic existance.
 That is, atomic mass depends on a physically undetectable virtual host, provided by the Lord of Hosts!
 This container converts energy to mass not according to E=mc^2 but according to a statistical energy field of mass existance, which indeed may define Space itself.
 The term "mass existance" means virtual mass density.
 Thus, atomic mass might be defined by a probability distribution of mass density inside this tiny container.
 That is, the constructive interference path of probability wave motion is the path of virtual mass movement.
+When constructive composition exceeds a threshold value of probable occurance, mass existance is valid.
 This could explain atomic nucleus particles that exist by the convergence of oscillating waves, intersecting constructively in the center of a spherical host container.
 Electrons are also created by other waves that harmonically oscillate, converging on the boundary of the container.
 This wave model is inline with a discrete atomic energy spectrum.
 That is, in a higher energy state the probabilty wave has a higher frequency, which is always a discrete or quantum multiple of the stable frequency condition.
 About visualising the atomic nucleus idea.
 Think of a cyclindrical cup of water with a height to diameter ratio between 1 and 1.5 and filled to 4/5ths of the cup height.
 If the cup is gently knocked, the water sloshes creating circularish waves that rebound off the walls and converge in the center.
 The first convergence of circular ripples will create a little ball of water projecting upwards, which for a moment is separate in free space.

 <bref>Job 38:4-7 NIV</bref>
 .<bref>4</bref> Where were you when I laid the earth’s foundation?
 Tell me, if you understand. <bref>5</bref> Who marked off its dimensions?
 Surely you know!
 Who stretched a measuring line across it? <bref>6</bref> On what were its footings set, or who laid its cornerstone- <bref>7</bref> while the morning stars sang together and all the angels shouted for joy?